Federal False Claims Act

 - provides or has provided any portion of the money or property requested or demanded; or

-- will reimburse such contractor, grantee, or other recipient for any portion of the money or property which is requested or demanded; and
+- will reimburse such contractor, grantee, or another recipient for any portion of the money or property which is requested or demanded; and

 Here are some examples of successful actions brought under the False Claims Act:

-Intermountain Health Care Inc. Pays U.S. $25.5 Million to Settle False Claims Act Allegations
+Intermountain Health Care Inc. Pays the U.S. $25.5 Million to Settle False Claims Act Allegations

 Intermountain Health Care Inc., which operated the largest health system in Utah, agreed to pay $25.5 million to settle claims that it violated the Stark Statute and the False Claims Act by engaging in improper financial relationships with referring physicians… Read More